 Now, if you can take the heat, this spicy pulled pork recipe is just for you.

-This pulled pork makes 8 servings, so you can have some every day of the week if you like!
-If you don’t, that’s not a problem- this pulled pork lasts about 3 months in your freezer.
+This recipe makes 8 servings, so you can have some every day of the week!

 It comes out spicy, sweet, and savory with a bit of zing thanks to the seasonings.
-I like the touch of maple syrup as it adds natural sweetness to the dish.
+The touch of maple syrup as it adds natural sweetness to the dish.

 Per Serving (Calculated):